 The northern addition to the detached Villa garage will have a less than significant impact on the character-defining feature of the site as the proposed addition will be designed with compatible architectural features such as smooth stucco, exposed wood structural beams, and simple forms to ensure cohesiveness with the historical resource.
 The addition will comply with the Secretary of the Interior's Standards for the Treatment of Historic Properties (Standards) in its style as stated above and will be compatible in massing and scale as the addition will match the existing height and width of the detached Villa garage.
-Additionally, the conversion of the interior of the caretaker's cottage to flexible classroom space and the associated detached garage to storage space will have no impact on the character-defining features of the site as the interior of the buildings are not significant to the historical resources.
-Less than significant impacts to the Villa, detached garage and caretaker's cottage with associated detached garage can be ensured with the implementation of Project Design Feature PDF-CULTURAL-3.
+Additionally, the conversion of the interior of the caretaker's cottage to flexible classroom space and the associated detached garage to storage space will have no impact on the character-defining features of the site as the interior of the buildings are not significant to the historical resources.62 Less than significant impacts to the Villa, detached garage and caretaker's cottage with associated detached garage can be ensured with the implementation of Mitigation Measure MM-CULTURAL-3.

 Additionally, minor interior-use changes will occur within the Villa, yet these changes will not include structural changes or changes to the original historic fabric (woodwork, wall finishes, etc.).
 The building is currently, and has previously been, used for similar uses and thus, the changes will have no impact on the significance of the historical resource.
-Less than significant impacts to the interior space of the Villa can be ensured with the implementation of Project Design Feature PDF-CULTURAL-3.
+Less than significant impacts to the interior space of the Villa can be ensured with the implementation of Mitigation Measure MM-CULTURAL-3.

 The record search and desktop research did not result in any findings of archaeological resources.
 It is unlikely that new archaeological resources will be discovered as a result of the construction of the project.
-The proposed tree removal and plantings will occur in an area that was previously graded to create an artificial slope and exposure of native undisturbed soils resulting from the proposed activities is not anticipated.
 Furthermore, there is a low probability to encounter human remains based on the inherent characteristics and location of the project area.
 Due to the extensive grading occurring for the construction of the lower campus which has generally been in situ for more than 50 years, the impact for new archaeological findings or human remains is less than significant.
-Impacts to unknown archaeological resources and human remains can be avoided with the implementation of Project Design Feature PDF-CULTURAL-2 and Project Design Feature PDF-CULTURAL-5.
+Impacts to unknown archaeological resources and human remains can be avoided with the implementation of Mitigation Measure MM-CULTURAL-2 and Mitigation Measure MM-CULTURAL-4.